Vinfall/UserScripts/README.md

 ## [License](./LICENSE)

-Licensed under CC0 1.0 Universal (Public Domain), unless otherwise noted in the script *per se*.
+Licensed under CC0 1.0 Universal or Public Domain, whichever is more permissive, unless otherwise noted in the script.